-Here are descriptions of each of the Lodge Awards, typically presented during the Winter Banquet each year.
-Look in the annual Lodge Plan Book for lists of recipients of each of the awards.
+Here are descriptions of each of the Lodge Awards, presented during the Lodge Banquet each year.
+Please refer to the the annual Lodge Plan Book for lists of recipients of each of the awards.

 Honor Chapter Award